ToshioCP/Gtk4-tutorial/src/sec12.src.md

 ## Signals

-In Gtk programming, each object is encapsulated.
+Each object is encapsulated in Gtk programming.
-And it is not recommended to use global variables because they tend to make the program complicated.
+And it is not recommended to use global variables because they are prone to make the program complicated.
 So, we need something to communicate between objects.
 There are two ways to do so.

 - Functions.
 For example, `tb = gtk_text_view_get_buffer (tv)`.
-The caller requests `tv` to give `tb`, which is a GtkTextBuffer instance connected to `tv` to the caller.
+The caller requests `tv` to give `tb`, which is a GtkTextBuffer instance connected to `tv`.
 - Signals.
 For example, `activate` signal on GApplication object.
 When the application is activated, the signal is emitted.